 Minnesota Insurance Fraud Lawyers

 Make no mistake about it: insurance fraud carries serious consequences in Minnesota.
 A felony conviction can cost you thousands of dollars in fines, and you could be sentenced to up to 20 years in prison.
-The insurance fraud lawyers at Keller Law Offices have more than 25 years of experience helping Minneapolis and St. Paul defendants avoid convictions like these.
+The insurance fraud lawyers at Keller Criminal Defense Attorneys have more than 25 years of experience helping Minneapolis and St. Paul defendants avoid convictions like these.
 Let our criminal defense law firm help you stay out of jail.

 We provide free initial consultations to all clients.
 To schedule an appointment, contact us Today.

 Insurance fraud is loosely defined as an act that occurs when someone gives false information to an insurance company to obtain certain benefits.
 This white collar crime has many faces, and can involve any type of insurance policy.
 In Minnesota, healthcare fraud, as well as fraud against homeowner’s, auto, or life insurance policies are common.